-Discussion: Text request and response sequences, when used to set/negotiate operational parameters, constitute the negotiation/parameter setting.
-A negotiation failure is considered to be one or more of the following: None of the choices, or the stated value, is acceptable to one of the sides in the negotiation, the text request timed out and possibly terminated, the text request was answered with a Reject PDU.
-A failure in negotiation, while in the Full Feature Phase, will terminate the entire negotiation sequence that may consist of a series of text requests that use the same Initiator Task Tag.
-The operational parameters of the session or the connection MUST continue to be the values agreed upon during an earlier successful negotiation (i.e., any partial results of this unsuccessful negotiation MUST NOT take effect and MUST be discarded).
+"Text request and response sequences, when used to set/negotiate operational parameters, constitute the negotiation/parameter setting.
+A negotiation failure is considered to be one or more of the following:

+- For a negotiated key, none of the choices are acceptable to one of the sides in the negotiation. - For a declarative key, the declared value is not acceptable to the other side in the negotiation. - The Text Request timed out and possibly terminated. - The Text Request was answered with a Reject PDU."

+"A failure in negotiation during in the Full Feature Phase, will terminate the entire negotiation sequence, which may consist of a series of text requests that use the same Initiator Task Tag.
+The operational parameters of the session or the connection MUST continue to be the values agreed upon during an earlier successful negotiation (i.e., any partial results of this unsuccessful negotiation MUST NOT take effect and MUST be discarded)."